darwinchangz/ShainMutectFilter/README.md

 # ShainMutectFilter
-Shain Lab Procedure for cSCC Meta Analysis Project
+Shain Lab for cSCC Meta Analysis Project

 Paper:

 ## Usage
+### Disclaimer: This procedure does not call indels.
 Install the funcotator_dataSources under Pre-packaged Data Sources - https://gatk.broadinstitute.org/hc/en-us/articles/360036364752-Funcotator

 v1.6.20190124 was the version used for our Funcotator source